 and many more…

 When the body goes through drastic changes in a quick period of time, ligaments may not stretch appropriately and cause pain for the mother and create restrictive growing conditions for the fetus.
 Restricted ligaments can tilt or distort the uterus positioning.
 This can lead to developmental distortions in the fetus.
-Also, restrictions in the mother’s tailbone, can lead to disrupted blood and nutrition flow to the umbilical cord and ultimately, the fetus.
+Also, restrictions in the mother’s tailbone, can lead to disrupted blood and nutrition flow to the umbilical cord and ultimately, the fetus; not to mention, difficult labor.